 The “Work of Work” can be invisible…

 A lot of the time we spend may be hidden.
 For example, the time we spend commuting or buying clothes that we will only wear to our place of business or to meet with customers.
-What about the time spent preparing a lunch based on how well it will hold up, rather than on what we like or what is healthiest for us?
-How about keeping up with your field or trying to expand your skill set with reading or classes?
-We also spend time with our significant others and friends talking about the bad day we had at work or the great project we just completed, rather than just enjoying the time together.
+What about the time spent preparing a lunch based on how well it will hold up until we can take a break, rather than on what we would really like or what is healthiest for us?
+How about the time you spend keeping up with your field or trying to expand your skill set with reading or classes?
+If you own your own business, or if you work in fields such as sales, you probably spend a lot of time networking with others.
+Most people spend at least some amount of time with our significant others and friends talking about the bad day we had at work or the great project we just completed, rather than just enjoying the time together.

 …and still be a major form of stress

 Given the demands of our work life and the space it takes in our lives, it is no wonder that work and career, above and beyond the work itself, can be major sources of stress for many people.
 Some of the many common sources of work stress include wondering whether we are in the right profession, dealing with the politics of your particular work environment, and finding time for relaxation, the tasks of daily life, friends, and family while in a demanding job.
 Another less visible source of stress may be working in an environment where the work style does not match yours, for example, a company where people are expected to work long hours and “adopt” the workplace and their co-workers as home and family.
 While that may be great for many of your co-workers, this may not feel like a fit for you and can leave you feeling anxious, upset, or out of place.